NHSDigital/nhs-notify-web-cms/docs/pages/features/letters.md

 section: Message channels
 ---

-You can use NHS Notify to print and bulk send letters to patients and members of the public with addresses in the UK.
+You can use NHS Notify to print and send letters to patients and members of the public with addresses in the UK.
+You can do this in bulk and individually.

 {% include components/image.html
     src="nhs-notify-letter-two-sides-example.svg"